seblindfors/ConsolePort/README.md

 <h6>DualShock 4, DualShock 3, Xbox 360, Xbox One, Logitech Rumblepad, Razer Sabertooth</h6>

-ConsolePort is a lightweight interface add-on for World of Warcraft that will give you a handful of nifty features in order to let you play the game on a controller - without total inconvenience.
+ConsolePort is a lightweight interface add-on for World of Warcraft that will give you a handful of nifty features in order to let you play the game on a controller - without inconvenience.
 There are a lot of tutorials and videos on how to set up your controller for World of Warcraft, but the most game-breaking part about all of them is how they in no way contribute to an easy game experience.
 It's a hassle just to sell a few items or turn in a quest.
 This addon will change all that.